03difoha/1-day-coding/README.md

 This course will be **informal** and relaxed, so if you have any questions at any time just ask.

-We'd like you to introduce yourself to your neighbour.
+I'd like you to introduce yourself to your neighbour.
 Then we'll ask you to introduce each other to the rest of the group.

 * A bit about yourself
 * How did you hear about this course?